soudabeh19/repro-tools/test/README.md

 # A simple test

-How to run: verifyFiles.py test/test.txt
+How to run: pytest test_verifyFiles.py